Naeem Ahmed Kharal

-Naeem Ahmed Kharal is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from August 2018 and from May 2013 to May 2018.
+Naeem Ahmed Kharal (نعيم احمد کرل; 19 January 1957 – 21 June 2026) was a Pakistani politician who was a Member of the Provincial Assembly of Sindh, from August 2018 and from May 2013 to May 2018.

 Early life and education

-He was born on 19 January 1957 in Khairpur District.
+Kharal was born in Khairpur District on 19 January 1957.

-He has a degree of Bachelor of Arts from Karachi University.
+He had a Bachelor of Arts degree from Karachi University.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-34 KHAIRPUR-VI in the 2013 Pakistani general election.
+Kharal was elected to the Provincial Assembly of Sindh as a candidate of the Pakistan Peoples Party (PPP) from Constituency PS-34 KHAIRPUR-VI in the 2013 Pakistani general election.

-He was re-elected to Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-31 (Khairpur-VI) in 2018 Pakistani general election.
+He was re-elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-31 (Khairpur-VI) in 2018 Pakistani general election.

+Death

+Kharal died on 21 June 2026, at the age of 69.